mkirkpatric2/keystroke-appUI/README.md

 - Python (If running locally)

 ## Instructions
-NOTE: These instructions have been tested on Windows 10 Education 19045.3803 &
+NOTE: These instructions have been tested on Windows 10 Education 19045.3803 & M1 Mac Sonoma 14.1.1 (23B81)
 1. Clone the repo into an empty folder & navigate your console to the root folder for the project.
 ```[path]/keystroke-appUI/```